Twisted Conjugacy in Direct Products of Groups: Direct Products of Centerless Groups

 In this section we use the matrix description of the endomorphism monoid to describe the automorphism group under certain conditions.
-The first result is a generalisation of F.\ Johnson's result \cite[Corollary~2.2]{Johnson83}. \begin{defin} Let \(G\) be a group.
-We say that \(G\) is \emph{directly indecomposable} if \(G \cong H \times K\) for some groups \(H, K\) implies that \(H = 1\) or \(K = 1\). \end{defin} \begin{theorem} Let \(G_{1}, \ldots, G_{n}\) be non-isomorphic non-trivial, centreless, directly indecomposable groups.
+The first result is a generalization of F.\ Johnson's result \cite[Corollary~2.2]{Johnson83}. \begin{defin} Let \(G\) be a group.
+We say that \(G\) is \emph{directly indecomposable} if \(G \cong H \times K\) for some groups \(H, K\) implies that \(H = 1\) or \(K = 1\). \end{defin} \begin{theorem} Let \(G_{1}, \ldots, G_{n}\) be non-isomorphic non-trivial, centerless, directly indecomposable groups.
 Let \(r_{1}, \ldots, r_{n}\) be positive integers.
 Put \(G = \Times\limits_{i = 1}^{n} G_{i}^{r_{i}}\).
 Then

-\end{theorem} In \cite{Johnson83}, there was the extra condition that there do not exist non-trivial homomorphisms \(\phi: G_{i} \to G_{j}\) with normal image for \(1 \leq i < j \leq n\), but it is redundant.
+\end{theorem} In \cite{Johnson83}, there is the extra condition that there do not exist non-trivial homomorphisms \(\phi: G_{i} \to G_{j}\) with normal image for \(1 \leq i < j \leq n\), but it is redundant.
 In fact, the proof we will give is nearly identical to the one F.\ Johnson gave for the case \(n = 1\), see \cite[Theorem~1.1]{Johnson83}.

 The following is well-known, so we omit the proof. \begin{lemma} Let \(G\) be a group and let \(N_{1}, \ldots, N_{n}\) be commuting normal subgroups such that \(N_{1} \ldots N_{n} = G\).
 If

 for all \(i \in \{1, \ldots, n\}\), then \(G \cong N_{1} \times \ldots \times N_{n}\). \end{lemma}